marten-seemann/base-drafts/draft-ietf-quic-transport.md

 unless it also changes the Source Connection ID (which effectively starts a new connection attempt).
 The randomized Destination Connection ID is used to determine packet protection keys.

+The client populates the Source Connection ID field with a value of its choosing and sets the low bits of the ConnID Len field to match.

+If the client has a suitable token available from a previous connection, it SHOULD populate the Token field.

 A server sends its first Initial packet in response to a Client Initial.
 A server may send multiple Initial packets.
 The cryptographic key exchange could